MCR-Digital/apprentice-boot-camp-fundamentals-1/docs/_posts/0000-03-02-oo-encapsulation.md

 ## Exercise (15 mins)

 - What new classes would you introduce to better encapsulate the existing code?
+- What attributes do those classes have?
+- Don't write any code - this is a pens and paper exercise

 Note:
 Get them to work in small groups.